All Episodes

 I don't think there's any appetite, even among our European allies, to give up their addiction to Putin's energy and oil.

-I mean, look, the the most damning thing that that happened yesterday is these new sanctions that were put in place, but the sanctions Biden even acknowledged were not designed to disrupt Russia's energy exports.
+I mean, look, the most damning thing that happened yesterday is these new sanctions that were put in place, but the sanctions Biden even acknowledged were not designed to disrupt Russia's energy exports.

 Once he said that, Congressman, it's basically business as usual.